 ------ and Patrice L. R. Higonnet, "The Double Helix" in Behind the Lines: Gender in the Two World Wars (New Haven: Yale University Press, 1987), pp. 31-47.
 The authors assert that men and women are two strands of a linked "double helix" in which regardless of the level of either, the female strand is made subordinate.
 Therefore, it asks and answers the question, "When is change not change?"
-The social and economic roles of many women undergo rapid and radical transformation both at the onset of war, and, in a symmetrically opposed direction at its conclusion.
+The social and economic roles of many women undergo rapid and radical transformation both at the onset of war, and, in a symmetrically opposed direction at its conclusion."
 Vera Hildebrand, Women at War: Subhas Chandra Bose and the Rani of Jhansi Regiment (New York: Harper Collins, 2016).
-A fascinating history of the women who fought in that regiment of the Indian National Army during World War II.
-Recruited in 1943 from Indian families in Malaya, Singapore, Thailand and other overseas locations, these women and the INA with the Japanese for the independence of India from British rule.
-Regarded as traitors by the British, the INA members became heroes and heroins to many Indians especially after 1947.
-Named for the 1857 Rani of Jhansi, the unit was involved in fighting at the Battle of Imphal and eventually retreated all the way from Rangoon to Bankock during 1844-1945.
+A fascinating history of the women who joined that regiment of the Indian National Army during World War II.
+Recruited in 1943 from Indian families in Malaya, Singapore and Burma, these women and the INA fought with the Japanese for the independence of India from British rule.
+Regarded as traitors by the British, the INA and the Rani of Jhansi Regiment members became heroes and heroines to many Indians especially after 1947.
+Named for the 1857 Rani of Jhansi, and led by Lakshmibai Swaminathan Sehgal (1914-2012), the unit was sent to Burma during the Battle of Imphal (1944-1945) and eventually retreated all the way from Rangoon to Bangkok.
+Although the Ranis never saw direct action as a coherent unit, they were under attack by Allied planes and several were killed by sniper fire and disease.